 Unfortunately, concussions and other brain injuries are a lot more common than most people think, especially for those who play a lot of sports.
-Knowing how to identify the signs of a concussion, though, can effectively help prevent long-term cranial damage that could affect your future.
-For example, below are just a few of the most common observable signs and symptoms you can use to tell if you, or your child, have a concussion.
+Knowing how to identify the signs of a concussion, though, can effectively help prevent long-term cranial damage that could negatively affect the future.
+For example, below are just a few of the most common observable signs and symptoms you can use to tell if you, or a loved one, have a concussion.

 Most Common Reported Symptoms